itthinx/groups/readme.txt

 = 2.1.2 =
 * Fixed a warning that came up when the post type in a query is provided as an array indicating multiple post types.
+* Users who can administer Groups (with the groups_admin_groups capability) now also see posts restricted to groups they do not belong to, in line with the ability to restrict access with groups they do not belong to for consistency's sake.

 = 2.1.1 =
 * Changed the default value for legacy mode used on installation to false.
 Fixes database errors